 Clinical and Research Background

-Dr. Chhieng is director of Anatomic Pathology and a UW profession of pathology.
-He is surgical pathologist, with expertise in cytopathology, especially in performing and interpreting fine needle aspiration biopsy (FNA).
+Dr. Chhieng is director of Anatomic Pathology and a UW professor of pathology.
+He is a surgical pathologist, with expertise in cytopathology, especially in performing and interpreting fine needle aspiration biopsies (FNA).

 Dr. Chhieng earned his medical degree from the University of Hong Kong in 1987.
 He completed his pathology residency training at the Albany Medical Center in Upstate NY in 1996 and fellowships in surgical pathology at the Memorial Sloan Kettering Cancer Center in 1997 and cytopathology at New York University in 1998.
 He also earned his master degree of business administration and health informatics at the University of Alabama at Birmingham and master degree of engineering management at the University of New Haven.